 1 Introduction

 We rely on Earth system models (ESMs) as the major tool to simulate and understand the Earth’s climate response to human interventions, from its historical evolution to future projections, under various scenarios of shared socioeconomic pathways.
-Accurate representation of atmospheric chemistry is vital for ESMs to capture an important fraction of the overall climate forcing that is caused by the non-CO2 greenhouse gases (GHGs).
+Accurate representation of atmospheric chemistry is vital for ESMs to capture an important fraction of the overall climate forcing that is caused by the non-CO2 constituents.
 Interactive chemistry is necessary to simulate climate changes (e.g., climatology, trend and variability) affected by chemistry-climate interactions (Szopa et al., 2021; Forster et al., 2021; Thornhill et al., 2021).
 In the stratosphere, atmospheric chemistry and tracer transport control the abundances of many GHGs: stratospheric ozone (O3), nitrous oxide (N2O), water vapor (H2O), and halogenated compounds (e.g., CFCs).
 In the troposphere, photochemistry is the source of short-lived radicals such as hydroxyl (OH) and hydroperoxy (HO2) that control the abundance of other GHG: tropospheric O3, and methane (CH4).
 This oxidant chemistry in the troposphere also controls the formation and destruction of many aerosol species that drive climate through both direct radiative forcing and cloud interactions.
 Beyond the atmospheric effects, chemistry of gases and aerosols links to the biogeochemistry of the Earth’s ecosystems through damage (O3) and nutrients (N, P, Fe).

 The importance of including interactive atmospheric chemistry and composition in climate simulations has been highlighted by many high-profile model intercomparison projects (MIPs), such as Atmospheric Chemistry and Climate Model Intercomparison Project (ACCMIP) (Lamarque et al., 2013), Chemistry-Climate Model Initiative (CCMI) (https://igacproject.org/activities/CCMI), and Aerosols and Chemistry Model Intercomparison Project (AerChemMIP) (Collins et al., 2017).
 The chemistry-climate model simulations under these MIPs established the importance of atmospheric chemistry in climate change policy (e.g., Szopa et al., 2021).
 These MIPs help us understand the individual contributions of specific short-lived climate forcer (SLCF) emissions to changes in atmospheric composition, radiative forcing, and cloud interactions.
+The consensus and scientific insights gained from MIPs advance our understanding of chemistry-climate interactions.
 The atmospheric chemistry of gases and aerosols is essential for understanding climate change from the pre-industrial to the present era, as well as for projected future emission scenarios.
 Nevertheless, the substantial computational cost of integrating interactive chemistry in ESMs presents a challenge for its inclusion in climate simulations that often require multiple ensembles to assess the climate change signal.
 Many of the models in the aforementioned chemistry MIPs were limited to coarse resolution (>1° in latitude and longitude) and few sensitivity studies, which leads to larger uncertainties in the assessment.

-The previous E3SM versions 1 and 2 (Golaz et al., 2019, 2022) used in the Coupled Model Intercomparison Project Phase 6 (CMIP6) (Eyring et al., 2016) included an interactive stratospheric ozone module (Linoz v2), but all other GHGs and oxidants were prescribed based on decadal monthly mean chemistry from an ESM selected as default standard (Michaela I. Hegglin et al., 2016).
+The previous E3SM versions 1 and 2 (Golaz et al., 2019, 2022) used in the Coupled Model Intercomparison Project Phase 6 (CMIP6) (Eyring et al., 2016) included an interactive stratospheric ozone module (Linoz v2), but all other GHGs and oxidants were prescribed based on decadal monthly mean chemistry from an ESM selected as default standard (Hegglin et al., 2016).
 This combination meant that photochemical variations in the radiative forcing caused by clouds and transport barriers (interhemispheric, stratosphere-troposphere) occurred in the wrong places at the wrong time in E3SM.
 Further, the emission-driven tropospheric GHG radiative forcing did not respond in a self-consistent manner to the precursor emissions and tracer transport within E3SM.
 This lack of self-consistent chemistry modeling may have contributed to the excessive aerosol-related forcing found in previous E3SM versions.